Table of Contents

 Supabase Authentication is an open-source identity service that includes lightweight MFA capabilities built directly into the Supabase platform.
 Developers can enable MFA using OTP and time-based one-time passwords (TOTP) while also supporting passwordless login via magic links and social providers.

 Because Supabase is built on PostgreSQL, it provides strong data integrity and granular access control alongside authentication, allowing teams to manage identity and authorization through a single, developer-focused open-source stack.
-Supabase delivers a Firebase-like developer experience but with full transparency, data ownership, and flexible deployment options.
+Supabase delivers a Firebase-like developer experience but with more transparency, data ownership, and flexible deployment options.

 Key capabilities